uwla/vue-data-table/README.md

 ### Text

-Currently, `VueDataTable` has  support  for  three  languages:   English   (en), Brazilian Portuguese (pt-br), and Spanish(es).
+Currently, `VueDataTable` has support for the following languages: English (en), Brazilian Portuguese (pt-br), and Spanish(es).
 The  `lang`  prop  specifies  in which language to display the text in our table.

 If we want to add a custom text (maybe because there is no language  support  or because we want something else), we have to set it in the `text` prop.

 The following table shows the texts we can customize and  their  default  values for the English language.

 | key                        | default                                                               |